 Contract attorneys specialize in helping clients negotiate, draft, review, and manage contracts.
 They specialize in resolving disputes or arranging agreements between parties, whether those parties are individuals or businesses.
 A contract attorney may be called upon to write briefs and legal opinions, consult with clients and conduct interviews with persons and entities involved in legal cases.
-Another responsibility of a contract attorney may be to resolve disputes relating to contracts.
+These attorneys may be responsible for resolving disputes relating to contracts.

-A contract attorney needs to be able to interpret complex technical language and communicate the terms of the contracts they draft.
+A contract attorney needs to be able to comprehend the complex technical language often located in contracts and communicate the terms of the agreements they draft.
 Contract attorneys are typically involved in civil law matters, which requires them to research business statutes and regulations.

 A contract attorney assists their clients in drafting and reviewing contracts.
 They also specialize in bringing about a resolution between parties in a dispute, whether they be businesses or simply individuals.
 They need to be competent analytical thinkers, able to read and interpret complex language, and then communicate the terms involved to clients.
 Written and verbal communication skills, as well as knowledge of federal and state contract laws and regulations, is essential.